 The goal of the project is to work with all stakeholders, from farmers and workers to buyers, government agencies and NGOs, to develop mechanisms and strategies to improve protections for the workers employed in export-oriented agriculture.

 This is a joint project of CIESAS, Migration Dialogue, and the Wilson Center.
-For further information, please contact Agustin Escobar, Philip Martin, Andrew Rudman, or Angela Robertson.
+For further information, please contact Agustin Escobar, Philip Martin, or Andrew Rudman.
 We appreciate the support of the Walmart Foundation and the Howard G. Buffett Foundation.

 The Culiacán Valley: A Divided Workforce

 We are pleased to publish The Culiacán Valley: A Divided Workforce – a study that describes the development of one of Mexico’s most productive agricultural regions and assesses the conditions of the current agricultural workforce.Read the Study

 Report | Farm Labor and Mexico's Export Produce Industry